Lil Wayne looks to put the rap game six feet under with the release of “Funeral.“

-Holy s**t, I haven’t heard Wayne on a bounce track in years!
+Holy s**t, I haven’t heard Lil Wayne on a New Orleans bounce track in years!

-“Clap For Em” is a certified club hit!
-With the instrumental to the track being on some bounce s**t, Wayne plays savage dance instructor, giving rules to women on how they should shake, break, and prorate their asses.
+“Clap For Em” is powered by a very bouncy beat.
+Over it, Wayne lets women know how they should shake, break, and prorate their asses.
 Though the second phase of the track is probably tougher than the first phase, I do think both phases will be thoroughly enjoyed by party-goers all over the world.

 2. I DO IT

-“I Do It” features this bass boomin’ instrumental that does everything in its power to knock s**t off of walls.
-Over it, Big Sean gifts us with a hook that is unapologetic, Lil Baby gifts us with a verse that is sly, trill, and braggadocios, and Wayne gifts us with a verse that is unapologetic, sly, trill, braggadocios, wild, and slightly melodic.
-The combination of the three artists’ contributions to this track makes for some pretty hyped-up s**t!
+“I Do It” features a booming beat that does everything in its power to knock s**t off walls.
+Over it, Big Sean gifts us with an unapologetic hook, Lil Baby gifts us with a verse that is sly, trill, and braggadocios, and Wayne gifts us with a verse that is unapologetic, sly, trill, braggadocios, wild, and slightly melodic.
+The combination of the three artists’ contributions to this track makes for some high-octane s**t!